 The episode description, also known as show notes, is the place where you can get your listeners excited about your new episode and offer important details about it.
 The description appears in the podcast directories you publish to and also serves as the content for your blog post in your Libsyn blog page, or in WordPress or Blogger (if you’re using OnPublish).
 It’s also included in your RSS feed, so it will appear in places like Apple Podcasts.

-You can refine your description by formatting your text (such as bolding words or using colors) and by including links and images.
+You can refine your description by formatting your text (such as bolding words) and by including links and images.
 (See Including Images in Your Episode Description.)
 Note that some podcasting applications don’t always show the full range of formatting.

 Want to speed up your description writing process?
 You can save chunks of text — called snippets — to reuse in your descriptions.
 For more information about snippets, see Speed up Your Episode Description Writing with Snippets.